SillyTavern/SillyTavern-Docs/Usage/API Connections/novelai.md

 4. Select the copy icon to copy your NovelAI API token to the clipboard.
 ![image](https://github.com/SillyTavern/SillyTavern-Docs/assets/55552572/2765446e-42b2-4027-8ee5-0bbb48aef9c0)

+### Models

+You should use Kayra.

+Clio is not a bad model, but not as powerful as Kayra.
+Clio's speed advantage is insignificant.
+On NovelAI's tablet and scroll tiers, Clio does have a larger context size than Kayra, but trading that off against better coherence/prose quality from Kayra is unlikely to be worth it.

+Krake and Euterpe aren't recommended - NovelAI even refers to them as legacy models.

 ### Settings

 The files with the settings are here (SillyTavern\public\NovelAI Settings).
 You can also manually add your own settings files.

+#### Response Length

+How much text you want to generate per message.
+Note that NovelAI has a limit of 150 tokens per response.

+#### Context Size

+How many tokens of the chat are kept in the context at any given time.
+How large the maximum context size you can use depends on the model and your subscription tier:
+- Kayra (tablet) - 3072 tokens
+- Kayra (scroll) - 6144 tokens
+- Kayra (opus) and Clio (all tiers) - 8192 tokens

 #### Temperature